Chester Rows: Today

 A department store occupies the street and Row levels (and the storey above) of Crypt Chambers.
 Bishop Lloyd's House in Watergate Street has a shop at the street level and above this there are meeting rooms, and the office of Chester Civic Trust.

-As of 2010, Booth Mansion, also in Watergate Street, contains a solicitors' office.
 The former St Michael's Church, which is now a heritage centre, includes part of Bridge Street Row in the lowest stage of its tower.
 A remaining example of a section of a Row with a building between the walkway and the street is No. 22 Eastgate Street.

 Since 1995 access to the Rows has been improved by a pedestrianisation scheme, which affects all the streets containing Rows.
 Most vehicles are prohibited from using the area between 08:00 and 18:00, although unloading is allowed until 10:30 and from 16:30.

 Chester Rows are a major tourist attraction in the city because of their unique nature, their attractive appearance and the covered shopping they provide.

 On 7 July 2010 it was announced that Chester Rows were being considered as an applicant for the new United Kingdom Tentative List for World Heritage status by the Department of Culture, Media and Sport.
 This was a campaign pledge by local MP Samantha Dixon in her campaign in the 2022 City of Chester by-election.